MK2112/minicorpus/Readme.md

     - The guide is available in the Jupyter Notebook `01_get_piles.ipynb`.
 - Chapter `02` regards training a [Pythia](https://arxiv.org/abs/2304.01373) [160M](https://huggingface.co/EleutherAI/pythia-160m) model on the original MiniPile and benchmarking it in zero-shot settings with the [EleutherAI LM Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness).
     - The guide is available in the Jupyter Notebook `02_eval_160M.ipynb`.
 - Chapter `03` is about reproducing MiniPile from scratch.
-This includes embedding The Pile Deduplicated, clustering the embeddings, and sampling a MiniPile from the clusters in accordance with the [original paper](https://arxiv.org/abs/2304.08442).
+This includes embedding the deduplicated Pile, clustering the embeddings, and sampling a MiniPile from the clusters in accordance with the [MiniPile paper](https://arxiv.org/abs/2304.08442).

 We deem our reproduction of MiniPile successful.<br>
 However, we had to make compromises:
 1. For embedding, [E5-Large](https://huggingface.co/intfloat/e5-large) was replaced with [E5-Base-4k](https://huggingface.co/dwzhu/e5-base-4k), which is smaller and faster, but [reported to perform worse](https://mono.software/2024/11/07/testing-embedding-models-rag/) than E5-Large representation-wise.
 We addressed this by raising the context window size from E5-Large's default 512 tokens to 1024 tokens.
 2. Cluster exclusion was done manually, as per paper.
 While we found and excluded the exact same amount of clusters with the same clusters described as examples by the paper, differences in cluster selection may have occured.

-The reproduction dataset showed deviations from the benchmark results reported for MiniPile.
+The reproduction dataset showed deviations from the benchmark results produced for MiniPile.
 These were observed both in the positive and negative direction on the 160M architecture.
 Results on ARC-Challenge and MMLU deteriorated by 10.9% and 15% respectively, while HellaSwag, WinoGrande and BLiMP improved in the single digit percentage range.
 However, Lambada perplexity scores were reduced by 38.9% Lambada (OpenAI) and 55% Lambada (Std).
 This indicates that the produced dataset may be tilted in a slightly different direction content-wise due to embeddings or cluster selection.
 The single digit percentage point improvements witnessed on a majority of the benchmarks lead us to conclude that the reproduction is within the margin of error and therefore successful.

 ## Improving the MiniPile Pipeline, Practically